 I redefined success as being able to generate $300 a month.
 This was an attainable goal.
 Once I hit this goal, I aimed higher.
 The great thing was I was no longer afraid to try.
-My defining success in realitic terms I was able to take that first step.
-The saying is true - the first step is the hardest!
+By defining success in realistic terms, I was able to take that first step.
+The saying is true, the first step is the hardest!

-By facing my fear of failure through redefining success I was able to grow in my persoanlly life.
-This growth has enabled me to overcome my fear of spiders and I am working on my fear of heights.
+By facing my fear of failure through redefining success, I was able to grow in my personal life.
+This growth has enabled me to overcome my fear of spiders, and I am working on my fear of heights.
 Will I go sky-diving this summer?
-No I am defining success over fear of heights as climbing my ladder and cleaning my gutters.
+No, I am defining success over my fear of heights as climbing my ladder and cleaning my gutters.
 I can do it!
 Then perhaps I will work up to sky diving!

 The second most important life lesson that I learned is to treat people like you want to be treated.
 This is the "Golden Rule."
 It is a Biblical principle to "Love your neighbor as yourself."

-I wish I could asy that I have always followed this principle but I haven't.
+I wish I could say that I have always followed this principle, but I haven't.
 I was a "me" person - What's in it for me?
 What can you do for me?
-I didn't mean to be, I just was.
+I didn't mean to be; I just was.

-I'm not sure when I changed but I know that I did.
+I'm not sure when I changed, but I know that I did.
 I no longer get impatient with people.
 I help where I can.
 I smile at people.
-I like people so much more now and you know what?
-They seem to like me more to.
+I like people so much more now, and you know what?
+They seem to like me more too.

-When I was starting my online business career money was tight.
+When I was starting my online business career, money was tight.
 I couldn't afford some of the books and products that I needed to get my career started.
 Ken did something tremendous.
-He gave his knowledge away free!
-I was able to download his best selling ebook, "Make Your Site Sell" for free!
+He gave his knowledge away for free!
+I was able to download his best-selling ebook, "Make Your Site Sell," for free!
 This one act of kindness on his part helped to launch my online career.
 I would like to "pay it forward" to you.